xapnar/points-placer-fusion-360/README.md

 	2. Adds a new sketch on the XY construction plane.
 	3. Takes your list of 2D points — formatted like [(x1, y1), (x2, y2), ...] — and:
 	4. Converts each to a 3D point with z = 0.
 	5. Draws lines between consecutive points in the list.

 ### **✍️ How To Use**
 	1. Open Fusion 360.
-	2. Go to Scripts and Add-Ins > Add-Ins tab.
+	2. Utilities -> Add-Ins -> Create [in scripts tab]
 	3. Load this script (you can just paste it in a .py file).
 	4. Replace the points list in the script with your own:
 ```